My work has always been animated by a commitment to bridge the gap between theory and practice.

 In 2009 I set about creating the UCL Centre for Ethics & Law.
 Launched in Oct.
 2009, in collaboration with a varied team of supporters (E&Y, HSBC, Shell, Nestle, BAE, AstraZeneca, Carillion, EBRD), the aim of the centre was to build a more active, two-way conversation between the academic and non-academic communities on fast-changing ethical issues through a series of think-tanks.

-Since then I have contributed to a variety of public policy initiatives or events, below are just a few:
+Since then I have contributed to a variety of public policy initiatives or events, below are some examples: